csc301-fall2014/Proj-Evening-Team8-repo/Phase4/IndividualReports.md

 ## ***REMOVED*** (***REMOVED***/aleccool21/cannon-edgar)

  * What is your most significant individual contribution?

+My most significant contribution to the team I say would be [bringing new ideas to the team](https://docs.google.com/document/d/1XSi5KfYx6pVRrvmnEio1RfflnQ-aolPxFo9LbrbEBiU/edit?usp=sharing), [keeping things fresh](https://docs.google.com/document/d/1J7HSDrtcEN1SjF89X4f7vbfWQzR4S43IS-kBpIbZn_U/edit?usp=sharing) and also [keeping things organized](https://docs.google.com/document/d/154RksqAHv8_oPVOSH6bVH9sEdJI0Q8Z727UucDL8WZ8/edit?usp=sharing).
+I also [squashed a lot of bugs](https://docs.google.com/document/d/1qjO6C4pz3_j3uvisjhCUIyYFTW5DvnX0ixocyR73aCg/edit?usp=sharing).

  * Tell us about a new technical concept/issue that you learned while working on the project.

+Many new things were learned through this project.
+In terms of software development, I now know the advantages and challenges faced with Scrum and Kaban.
+I personally like Kaban better because of how free-flowing it is and how it is more based on individual skill than team organization.
+In terms of using Django and doing a web-based project, many concepts relating to the MVC model of development were learned.
+The connection between models (databases/DAO), views (what is being viewed on screen), and controllers (our python functions), was a critical skill to learn to not only contribute to the project but also excel and suggest new features to the team.

  * What is your main strength(s) as a team member?

+Keeping things fresh was a big thing.
+My largest contribution was to the design of the product and to squishing bugs.
+I learned how Django worked extensively and knew what things were possible and not possible during the timeline we had.
+My knowledge of new technlogies (Bootstrap and Sendgrid) made for some interesting upgrades to the overall project.

  * What is your main weakness(es) as a team member? (i.e. Where do you think you can/should improve?)

+I could improve my code comprehension and overall knowledge of advanced git and django features.
+Making sure to write comments alongside my code is a struggle for me as I find I want to complete things too quickly.
+This also leads to me hacking away at something and realizing there is lots of bugs with it.
+I need to slow down and think about the problem I am facing because more often than not I will thank myself later on.

 ----